dannyskelley/sitestarter/src/content/blog/acuti-modo.md

 4. Social media such as facebook and instagram
 5. A mobile friendly website the incorporates all of the above

-These are the bare minimum!
+These are the bare minimum.

+If you need any of these, do not hesitate to reach out for help.

+designgandalf@gmail.com